sime3134/g-calendar-fetcher/README.md

 - Fetching Google Calendar data in iCalendar (.ics) format from a given URL
 - Parsing iCalendar data into JavaScript objects
 - Providing a mechanism for custom display of Google Calendar events
-- Can separate past and upcoming events and diplay only a few or none of the past events.
+- Can separate past and upcoming events and display only a few or none of the past events.
+- Events are always sorted by start date, oldest event has index 0.

 ## Dependencies